 While these aren’t the only factors to a good SEO plan, DA and PA also help you gather the popularity and reach of a website.
 The more reputable sites link to a page on a website, the higher their DA and PA will go.
 Making sure you can compete with others on a SERP is an important step to your keyword research for SEO.

-Hopefully this article was helpful, and will supplement your understanding of keyword research for SEO.
-Even knowing the basics of SEO can be beneficial – it can help give you a better idea of what to look for if you decide to get a professional marketing team to give you a hand in boosting your website rankings.
-Often times, it pays to hire professionals that will save you the time and effort in learning SEO on your own; but knowing the basic process they go through will give you a leg up in interpreting their SEO recommendations.
+Hopefully, this article was helpful and will supplement your understanding of keyword research for SEO.
+Even knowing the basics of SEO can be beneficial – it can help give you a better idea of what to look for if you decide to get a professional digital marketing agency to give you a hand in boosting your website rankings.
+Oftentimes, it pays to hire professionals that will save you the time and effort in learning SEO on your own; but knowing the basic process they go through will give you a leg up in interpreting their SEO recommendations.